 If you've got a premium travel card like the *amex platinum* or *biz platinum* in your wallet, it comes with a handful of “money-saving” statement credits.
 Making good use of them is key to offsetting the cards' lofty annual fees – but it's up to make sure they don't go unused … and a few expire soon.

 Let's start with the Amex Platinum.
-Following the card's refresh last summer, you now have more credits to keep track of than ever before – two of which are quarterly credits, meaning you've got just a week left to put them to use.
+Following the card's refresh last summer, you now have more credits to keep track of than ever before.
+With the end of the month fast-approaching, you've got just a week (and change) left to put a few of these quarterly and semi-annual credits to use before it's too late.

-It's worth noting that the terms for both of these credits exclude gift card purchases, but we've tested both out in the past and haven't had any issues triggering the credit.
-There's even a handy tool for finding Resy restaurants that sell gift cards online, saving you from making an extra stop.
+It's also worth noting that the terms for the Resy and Lululemon credits exclude gift card purchases, but we've tested both out in the past and haven't had any issues triggering the credit.
+There's even a handy tool for finding Resy restaurants that sell gift cards online, so you don't have to make an extra stop.

-If you've got the Business Platinum Card in your wallet, you've got just one credit to worry about: Up to $200 per calendar year (up to $50 per quarter) for purchases at Hilton hotels.
+If you've got the Business Platinum Card in your wallet, you've got just a couple of hotel credits to worry about: Up to $200 per calendar year (up to $50 per quarter) for purchases at Hilton hotels, and an up to $300 FHR credit.
 Assuming you don't have a Hilton stay planned in the next few days, you could try booking a stay for sometime later this year (or even next) and call the hotel to make a pre-payment for your reservation.

-Others have reported getting this credit to work on dining purchases made at restaurants inside of Hilton hotels … but it's pretty hit-or-miss.
+Others have reported getting this credit to work for dining purchases at restaurants inside Hilton hotels … but it's pretty hit-or-miss.
 A fellow traveler created a Google Sheet with datapoints for various Hilton properties around the globe – if you're planning to try this method for yourself, give it a look to see if someone has already tested it at your local Hilton first.

 Meanwhile, the top-tier Hilton Aspire comes with up to $200 per calendar year (up to $50 per quarter) in credit for purchases made directly with an airline.
 Unlike the annual airline fee credit that comes with the Amex Platinum, this can be used to purchase flights outright.